signalfx/signalfx-agent/docs/quick-install.md

 <summary>Windows</summary>
 <br>

-<p>For easier deployment, SignalFX recommends that you access the *SignalFX Smart Agent* tile from the *Integrations* page to copy the pre-populated installation code.</p>
+For easier deployment, SignalFX recommends that you access the *SignalFX Smart Agent* tile from the *Integrations* page to copy the pre-populated installation code.

 **If you are reading this document directly from the Integrations page,** then simply copy and paste the following code into your command line.
 (The code within the tile is already populated with your *realm* and your organization's *access token*.)</p>